ptlis/semantic-version/README.md

     $boundingPair->getLower()... // As ComparatorVersion description above
 ```

-## TODO

-* Collections - probably require a factory of their own, for parsing etc

 ## Known limitations

 There currently are a few areas where this library deviates from the specification when dealing with labels & build metadata; this is to due to how the parsing of version-ranges is handled.
 However, having tested the parsing code against the complete list of packages scraped from packagist I found no packages affected by this.